dotenv-linter/dotenv-linter/README.md

 ## ✌️ Mentorship

-`Dotenv-linter` is not just a linter for `.env` files — it is also a **contributor-friendly open-source project** with the purpose of helping others learn Rust using a simple, but useful tool 😊
+`Dotenv-linter` is not just a linter for `.env` files — it is also a **contributor-friendly open-source project** with the purpose of helping others learn Rust using a simple, but useful tool. 😊

-In addition to studying Rust, this project has another goal — to **promote love for open-source**, help you with the first steps in it and give an opportunity to contribute to the open-source project written in Rust ❤️
+In addition to studying Rust, this project has another goal — to **promote love for open-source**, help you with the first steps in it and give an opportunity to contribute to the open-source project written in Rust. ❤️

-We act [as a mentor](https://rustbeginners.github.io/awesome-rust-mentors) within this project and **help developers** follow the path of a novice contributor from start to the top 🤗
+We act [as a mentor](https://rustbeginners.github.io/awesome-rust-mentors) within this project and **help developers** follow the path of a novice contributor from start to the top. 🤗

 ## 🤝 Contributing